-- 75. All licence holders must also subscribe to the Disclosure and Barring Service Online Update Service throughout the duration of their licence.
+77. All licence holders must also subscribe to the Disclosure and Barring Service Online Update Service throughout the duration of their licence.
 Any costs associated with maintaining this subscription must be met by the licence holder.
 The licence holder must give consent for the Council to undertake checks of their DBS status should the Council consider it necessary to do so.
 The Council will use the update service to monitor the criminal record of licence holders.
-The update service can be used when a licence is renewed if there are no changes recorded on the DBS certificate then a full DBS check will not be required.
+The update service can be used when a licence is renewed - if there are no changes recorded on the DBS certificate then a full DBS check will not be required.
 In all other cases a full Enhanced DBS check will be required before a licence is renewed.
 Failure to maintain subscription to the update service will result in the suspension of the driver's licence until a new disclosure is provided.
 Existing licence holders who have not already subscribed to the updating service will be required to do so when their next DBS disclosure application is submitted.
-Further details and guidance can be found at: www.gov.uk/dbs-update-service - 76.
-If a driver does not renew their licence, a new disclosure will be required at the time of any subsequent application unless the driver has continued to subscribe to the update service
+Further details and guidance can be found at: www.gov.uk/dbs-update-service

+78. If a driver does not renew their licence, a new disclosure will be required at the time of any subsequent application.